Bhavna-Gawhade/Purview_01/docs/procedures/Scanning SAP S4 HANA.md

 ## Registering SAP S/4 HANA in Purview

 Registering SAP S/4 HANA in Purview is a foundational step in integrating this powerful ERP system into the broader data landscape.
 Within the Purview portal, users navigate to the "Sources" or "Connectors" section, initiating the process of adding a new source.
 By selecting "SAP S/4 HANA" as the source type, users establish a connection between Purview and the SAP S/4 HANA instance.
 Providing a descriptive name for the source enhances identification within the Purview environment.
 The registration process lays the groundwork for subsequent configuration and scanning activities, enabling comprehensive data governance and cataloging.

 <p align="right">(<a href="#SAP S/4 HANA-top">Back to Top</a>)</p>

+## Configuring Credentials in Purview

+- To enhance security and manage sensitive credentials effectively, you can create a secret in Azure Key Vault.
+- Begin by navigating to the Azure Portal, accessing or creating a Key Vault, and adding a new secret with its respective details.
+- Note the Secret Identifier (URL) for future reference.
+- Subsequently, in Microsoft Purview, navigate to management center and access the credentials section, create a new credential for the desired data source (e.g., SAP HANA), and opt for an authentication method using a username and password.
+- Instead of entering the password directly, reference the secret from Azure Key Vault using the obtained Secret Identifier.
+- Ensure that the Azure AD application or identity used by Purview has appropriate permissions to access the Azure Key Vault secrets.
+- Finally, test the connection to confirm that Purview can securely retrieve the credentials from Azure Key Vault, adhering to best practices for credential management.

+<p align="right">(<a href="#SAP S/4 HANA-top">Back to Top</a>)</p>